charlesbwhetstone/charlesbwhetstone.github.io/about.md

 ## Creative Projects

 - Medium Articles www.groundcontrolcharles.medium.com
-- Creating Music (https://www.theboombangisdead.com) -- this needs to be a URL Creating music with my buds
+- Creating Music (https://www.theboombangisdead.com) The Boom Bang
-- Photography and Videography
+- Personal Record Label - I really need to push out some music, eh? https://swampcityrecs.com/
+- Taking pictures of random things

 Another hobby I've recently picked up is creating interactive experiences such as building out an endless runner arcade game for this website.
 This game is inspired by an attrition related case study for a fictional company called Electric Crust, which can be seen in my Projects page.